 1. Support & success platforms

-These platforms are primarily built to create support community that connects existing customers to one another to better use your product or service.
-These platforms usually are run by a large community management team.
+These platforms are primarily built to create a support community that connects existing customers to one another to better use your product or service.
+They are usually run by a larger community management team that is working together.
+They will divide tasks so they can manage platform content and responses in the most efficient way possible.

 2. Product platforms

-The main function of product platforms is gathering customer feedback and ideas, eliciting the power of the crowd to move them up the chain.
+The main goal of product platforms is to gather customer feedback and ideas, eliciting the power of the crowd to move them up the chain.
+Some of these platforms allow people to maintain extensive user profiles to let others know about their interest and expertise.

 3. Content platforms